ruszkipista/cims01-lkc/README.md

 ![pages with navigation links](./assets/doc/site-structure.jpg "Site structure")

 ### 1.4 Skeleton plane
 Feature list in page/section structure with content hinting and navigation links.

 See the whole document [here](lkc-features.pdf) in PDF format.

 ### 1.5 Surface plane
 Used the website coolors.co to come up with base colors for styling:
 ![base colors](./assets/doc/color-palette.gif)
 Also decided that for secondary colors will use kettlebell weight color codes.
 See this image for sample of those colors:
 ![base colors](./assets/doc/competition-kettlebell-lineup.png)
+Choose font [Roboto](https://fonts.google.com/specimen/Roboto) for the headers.

 ## Features